 Trachyspermum roxburghianum alt Carum roxburghianum]

-It's highly aromatic seeds are use in curries, and in some parts of West
+Indonesia.
+Its highly aromatic seeds are use in curries, and in some

-Bengal and Bangladesh replace mustard seed in the Bengali spice mix
+parts of West Bengal and Bangladesh replace mustard seed in the Bengali

-Panch Phoron.
-It smells similar to parsley seed, but must be used with
+spice mix Panch Phoron.
+It smells similar to parsley seed, but must be

-considerable discretion as it is very strong and can overpower a dish.
-The
+used with considerable discretion as it is very strong and can overpower

-seeds are generally fried in oil until aromatic and crackling before adding
+a dish.
+The seeds are generally fried in oil until aromatic and crackling

 The only plant in the Iris family of culinary importance, the Saffron Crocus, does not appear in nature - it is sterile, so must have been the result of human intervention.
 It may have originated in Bronze Age-Crete, but is now harvested as a crop from Spain through India and North Africa.
 The only part of the plant with culinary use is the stigmas, thread like components of the flower.
 These are used as a flavoring and coloring in many cuisines.
 They must be dried, causing chemical changes, before they are effective.